Pralekha: Cross-Lingual Document Alignment for Indic Languages: Conclusion

 \section{Conclusion}

 Mining parallel document pairs for document-level MT is challenging because existing CLDA methods often rely on metadata or pooled sentence embeddings due to the limited context windows of embedding models.
-To address these challenges for Indic languages, we introduced \benchname{}, a large-scale benchmark containing over 3 million aligned document pairs across 11 Indic languages and English.
-We also proposed the Document Alignment Coefficient (DAC), a fine-grained alignment metric that leverages chunk-level matches instead of traditional pooling-based representations.
-Intrinsic evaluation in realistic noisy settings shows that DAC outperforms existing baselines, achieving higher precision and F1 scores.
-Extrinsic evaluation further demonstrates that document-level MT models trained on DAC-aligned pairs consistently outperform those trained on baseline alignments, validating DAC's effectiveness for parallel document mining.
-By releasing the \benchname{} dataset and CLDA evaluation framework, we aim to enable further research on developing and evaluating document-level MT models for Indic languages.
+Moreover, sentence-level alignment introduces a combinatorially large search space, leading to high computational costs that become impractical at scale.
+To address these challenges for Indic languages, we introduced \benchname{}, a large-scale benchmark comprising over 3 million aligned document pairs across 11 Indic languages and English.
+Furthermore, we proposed the Document Alignment Coefficient (DAC), a novel metric for fine-grained document alignment.
+Unlike pooling-based methods, DAC aligns documents by matching smaller chunks and computes similarity as the ratio of aligned chunks to the average number of chunks in a pair.
+Intrinsic evaluation shows that our chunk-based approach is 2–3× faster while maintaining competitive performance, and that DAC achieves substantial gains over pooling-based baselines.
+Extrinsic evaluation further demonstrates that document-level MT models trained on DAC-aligned pairs consistently outperform those trained using baseline alignment methods.
+These results highlight DAC’s effectiveness for parallel document mining, balancing performance with computational efficiency.
+By releasing the \benchname{} dataset and CLDA evaluation framework, we aim to facilitate future research on scalable and reliable document-level alignment and to advance the development of high-quality document-level MT systems for Indic languages.